 Torrance is located in the South Bay area of Los Angeles County, California along the Pacific Ocean.
 Torrance is located about 20 miles south of Los Angeles and 15 miles northwest of Long Beach.
 It's part of the Greater Los Angeles metropolitan area which has an estimated population of 18.7 million.
 Torrance is noted as one of the safest cities in the county.
-In 2019, Torrance has a population estimated at 147,000.

 About 30% of people in Torrance were born outside of the United States.
 Torrance has the second-largest population of ethnic Japanese in the United States after Honolulu as it was one of the few places in the region that allowed non-U.S. citizens to buy property before WWII and it's close to the Toyota American headquarters.
 About 15% of the population of Torrance has Japanese heritage.
 The South Bay region is also home to a large Korean population largely concentrated in Torrance and Gardena.